Successful Forensic Science majors at Fairmont State University will be proficient in:

 - Scientific laboratory procedures

 A number of educational elements must be covered in a Forensic Science program.
-The Forensic Science curriculum at Fairmont includes courses in criminal justice, biology, chemistry, physics, math and interdisciplinary courses.
+The Forensic Science curriculum at Fairmont includes courses in forensic sciences, biology, chemistry, physics, and math.

 A Forensic Science degree is ideal for immediate employment or advanced study.
 Combining a Forensic Science degree with degrees in chemistry, biology, math, business, foreign languages or psychology makes graduates highly marketable.

 The annual median wage for a Forensic Science Technician is $47,680.00, and the projected need for this career field is expected to increase by 21% until 2016.
 Forensic Science students who go directly into the workforce are often: